AeroRider66/butter_project1/README.md

-# butter_project1
+# Challenge #1
 # HoriSEOn
-Challenge from HTML-CSS-Git module
+Challenge from HTML-CSS-Git Module 1

-Webpage is an interduction/explanatory page for company services.
+Webpage is an introduction/explanatory page for company services.
 Stand alone page with no external linkage or information input blocks at this time.
 Refactoring given code for Horiseon web page for accessiblity puposes.

 **index.html**